 Evidence reviews (including engaging reviewers)*September 2025 – September 2026*12 months

-Development of publicly-consulted recommendations on puberty blockersFebruary 2026 – August 20266 months
+Development of interim advice for public consultation on the use of puberty suppressionFebruary 2026 – August 20266 months

 Development of other recommendations and drafting guidelineSeptember 2026 – May to September 20278–12 months